-Business Volunteers for the Arts (BVA) is an A&BC program that recruits business professionals, trains them in nonprofit practice, and matches them to serve on pro-bono consulting projects for small-to-medium-sized arts nonprofits throughout the Chicago area.
+Business Volunteers for the Arts (BVA) is an A&BC program that connects business professionals to arts nonprofits.
+We train you in nonprofit practice and match you to serve on pro-bono consulting projects for small-to-medium-sized arts nonprofits throughout the Chicago area.

-Consultants utilize their professional skills on a project basis to help strengthen the management and organizational capacity of arts nonprofits with limited resources.
-At the same time, the program gives consultants opportunities to build their networks, strengthen their business skills, and contribute meaningfully to the arts.
+You’ll utilize your professional skills on a project basis to help strengthen the management and organizational capacity of arts nonprofits with limited resources.
+At the same time, the program gives you opportunities to build your networks, strengthen your business skills, and contribute meaningfully to the arts.

 Become a BVA Consultant

 If you’d like to apply to become a BVA consultant, please fill out a Business Volunteers for the Arts (BVA) Candidate Application.
-Applications are accepted on a rolling basis, so if you’re interested, apply now.
+Applications are accepted on a rolling basis.
 After your application is reviewed, you’ll be contacted for an interview.
 There’s a one-time administrative fee of $100 to participate in the BVA program.

 Preparing You for Success

-New BVA consultants attend a BVA Orientation before starting on a project.
-The BVA Orientation, which is required for new consultants, is offered four times a year - winter, spring, summer and fall - on Friday afternoons from 2 - 5 pm in downtown Chicago.
+As a new BVA consultant, you’ll attend a BVA Orientation before starting on a project.
+The BVA Orientation is offered four times a year – winter, spring, summer and fall – on Friday afternoons from 2 – 5 pm in downtown Chicago.